 The practical assignments associated with stage one and stage two modules provide training in a range of subject specific laboratory techniques, including safety assessment.
-The culmination of these skills is demonstrated in the stage four research project, and for literature skills the preparation of a literature report.
-You have to prepare your own risk assessment prior to commencing your final year project work.
+The culmination of these skills is demonstrated in the stage three research project, and for literature skills the preparation of a literature report.